reactjs/react.dev/beta/src/content/learn/extracting-state-logic-into-a-reducer.md

 }
 ```

-The object you pass to `dispatch` is called an "action:"
+The object you pass to `dispatch` is called an "action":

 ```js {3-7}
 function handleDeleteTask(taskId) {